isAdamBailey/portfolio-3/source/_posts/dockerize-a-laravel-application.md

 ## Install Your Laravel Application

-If you don't already have an application you'd like to dockerize, go ahead and install a fresh version of Laravel just like normal. [https://laravel.com/docs/installation](https://laravel.com/docs/installation "https://laravel.com/docs/installation")
+If you don't already have an application you'd like to "dockerize", go ahead and install a fresh version of Laravel just like normal. [https://laravel.com/docs/installation](https://laravel.com/docs/installation "https://laravel.com/docs/installation")

 ## Dockerfile